shuhratkulboboev/Python-Developer-Task/README.md

     - Ensure that Python 3.8 or higher is installed .
     - Install the required package `shapely` using `pip install shapely`.

-This makes it clear for users how to set up the environment for your project.
-Replace `<username>` with your GitHub username in the clone URL.
 ### Run Script:
 Run the main scirpt:
 ```bash